What Is Diane Sawyer's Net Worth and Salary?

 Central Park Apartment

-Diane Sawyer is one of many, many celebrities and public figures who have reportedly taken up residence in The Bresford, a famous luxury apartment building in New York City, overlooking Central Park.
+Diane Sawyer is one of many, many celebrities and public figures who have reportedly taken up residence in The Beresford, a famous luxury apartment building in New York City overlooking Central Park.

-She and her late husband Mike Nichols once owned a handsome French-style stone house in the New York Palisades and overlooking the Hudson River.
-The home, which was recently valued at more than $4.6 million, sits on almost two acres of land and is surrounded by lush greenery and walking paths, as well as a swimming pool and guest cottage, which like the main house is constructed from stone.
-The main house boasts over 3,000 square feet of living space with room for three bedrooms and three and a half baths among other amenities in the secluded old-fashioned home.
+She and her late husband, Mike Nichols, once owned a handsome French-style stone house in the New York Palisades overlooking the Hudson River.
+The home, which was recently valued at more than $4.6 million, sits on almost two acres of land and is surrounded by lush greenery and walking paths, as well as a swimming pool and guest cottage, which, like the main house, is constructed from stone.
+The main house boasts over 3,000 square feet of living space with room for three bedrooms and three and a half baths, among other amenities in the secluded old-fashioned home.

 Martha's Vineyard Property "Chip Chop"

-Chip Chop features multiple houses, a tennis court, a swimming pool and very large stretches of private pristine beach.
+Chip Chop features multiple houses, a tennis court, a swimming pool, and very large stretches of private, pristine beach.
 The main house alone spans 5,000 square feet and has 10 chimneys!
 Construction of Chip Chop began in the late 1930s but had to be put on pause due to World War II.
-The home was at one time owned by actress Katharine Cornell.
+The home was once owned by actress Katharine Cornell.